F24

 - Locate NTC sensor: Remove the rear panel and find the temperature sensor mounted in the heater bracket at the bottom of the tub.

-- Inspect wiring: Ensure the sensor connector is fully seated and the harness is not damaged or pinched.
+- Inspect wiring: Ensure that the sensor connector is fully seated and that the harness is not damaged or pinched.

 - Measure resistance: Disconnect the sensor and measure its resistance at room temperature.
-Compare to KitchenAid specifications.
-If reading is open, shorted, or far out of range, replace the sensor.
+Compare it to KitchenAid specifications.
+If the reading is open, shorted, or far out of range, replace the sensor.

 - Check heater for shorts: A shorted heater can skew temperature readings.
-Test for continuity between heater terminals and ground; replace heater if shorted.
+Test for continuity between the heater terminals and ground; replace the heater if shorted.

 Advertisements